 Yes, tech recruiting is in fact a great career.
 You get to meet startup entrepreneurs and cutting-edge engineers and learn about the latest, most exciting technologies.
 As recruitment is commission-based, you can scale your efforts up and down depending on your priorities and work-life balance.

-Another huge perk of being a tech recruiter is sharpening skills — like communication, sales, negotiation, marketing and data literacy — that will set you up for success in a host of other careers later.
+Another huge perk of being a tech recruiter is sharpening skills — like communication, sales, negotiation, marketing, and data literacy — that will set you up for success in various other careers later.